aspose-words/Aspose.Words-for-.NET/README.md

 ###Code

-All examples are contained in separate folders at the root of the repository.
-Each example is provided in both C# and Visual Basic.
-Each example contains a Program.cs or Program.vb code file.
-The main entry point for the examples is always found in this file.
+All examples are provided as separate projects in both C# and Visual Basic.
+Each example contains a Program.cs or Program.vb code file which contains the main entry point of the program.

 <table>
   <tr><th>Example<th>Description</th></tr>